arvidn/libtorrent/docs/manual.rst

 full allocation
 ---------------

-When a torrent is started in full allocation mode, the disk-io thread (see threads_) will make sure that the entire storage is allocated, and fill any gaps with zeros.
+When a torrent is started in full allocation mode, the checker thread (see threads_) will make sure that the entire storage is allocated, and fill any gaps with zeros.
 This will be skipped if the filesystem supports sparse files or automatic zero filling.
 It will of course still check for existing pieces and fast resume data.
 The main